Robyn

 I take on these roles on an extremely limited basis, because I don’t enjoy them as much as I enjoy other filmmaking roles.

-That being said though, I am good at producing, and I feel it’s worth mentioning so that you know that I’m familiar with what the role entails.
+That being said though, I am capable of producing, and I feel it’s worth mentioning so that you know that I’m familiar with what the role entails.
 If you have a project that you think I might be interested in producing, don’t be afraid to contact me.